 4. Job responsibilities

 Your child has grown over the past year and currently has different needs.
 Possibly, potty training or bottle weaning will begin.
 Wherever your child is developmentally, different tasks will be required of your nanny.
 Discuss these changes in depth, as well as ways in which the family and nanny can work together.

 The one thing you can be sure of is nothing stays the same.
 Are you expecting another baby?
 Planning a move?
 Possibly, your child is now entering preschool for part of the day or you are bringing a new pet into the home.
 Whatever changes are coming your way, they will affect your nanny as well.
-Discuss these changes with her and let her know how you anticipate her role will change.
+Discuss these changes with them and let them know how you anticipate their role will change.

 "Your nanny spends a lot of time with your child and you should let her know her opinions and observations are valuable," Bardige says.
-Check in with her and ask if she has any concerns about your child's developmental progress, particularly if you have concerns of your own.
+Check in with your nanny and ask if they have any concerns about your child's developmental progress, particularly if you have concerns of your own.
 Compare notes and if necessary, take the next steps to have your child evaluated early.